nebari-dev/nebari-docs/docs/docs/how-tos/develop-local-packages.md

 # How to Develop Local Packages on Nebari

 As a software development platform, Nebari can be used for active package development.
-Since `conda-store` manages all environments, a dynamic installation of a local package requires additional care (after all, `pip install -e .` is explicitly disallowed for various reasons).
+Since `conda-store` manages all environments, a dynamic installation of a local package requires additional care (`pip install -e .` is explicitly disallowed for various reasons, see below).

 While the setup for developing local packages may require unfamiliar extra steps for new users, the total time for setup is minimal.

 ## Why can't I just `pip install -e` my package?

-Nebari prohibits the standard local installation of packages, e.g. `pip install -e .`.
+Nebari blocks the standard local installation of packages, e.g. `pip install -e .`.
 On your personal computer, when you `pip install` a package into a conda environment, it will be placed inside of the conda environment folder structure.
 However, on Nebari, the environments are managed by `conda-store` in a directory structure which is read-only to users.

 For this reason, all pip installs would instead default to the user's `.local` directory.
 Unfortunately, _all_ environments will automatically pick up _everything_ has been installed in this directory.
 It is _extremely_ easy to create a situation in which all environments are broken due to a conflict.
 In fact, its possible to create a situation that causes a user's JupyterLab server to be unable to start.
 For this reason, local pip installs are prohibited in Nebari.